ScottW514/terraform-provider-datapower/docs/resources/assembly_action_client_security.md

   - Choices: `basic`
   - Default value: `basic`
   - Required When: `extract_credential_method`=`http`
+  - Not Valid When: attribute is not conditionally required
 - `id_name` (String) <p>Specify the location where to find the client ID to extract.</p><ul><li>When cookie, specify which cookie.</li><li>When context variable, specify which runtime context variable.</li><li>When form data, specify the form data.</li><li>When header, specify which header.</li><li>When query parameter, specify which query parameter.</li></ul>
   - CLI Alias: `id-name`
   - Required When: `extract_credential_method`=`header`|`cookie`|`query`|`form`|`context-var`
+  - Not Valid When: attribute is not conditionally required
 - `secret_name` (String) <p>Specify the location where to find the secret to extract.</p><ul><li>When cookie, specify which cookie.</li><li>When context variable, specify which runtime context variable.</li><li>When form data, specify the form data.</li><li>When header, specify which header.</li><li>When query parameter, specify which query parameter.</li></ul>
   - CLI Alias: `secret-name`
   - Required When: (`secret_required`=`true` AND `extract_credential_method`=`header`|`cookie`|`query`|`form`|`context-var`)
+  - Not Valid When: (`extract_credential_method`=`http`)
 - `secret_required` (Boolean) Specify whether to require the client secret.
 When required, the secret is compared to the registered secret on the application that is identified by the client ID.
   - CLI Alias: `secret-required`
   - Default value: `true`